 Director of Program

-As the Director of Program at Sound Discipline, Stacy Lappin develops and supports school and community partnerships, provides professional development to educators and families, coaches and consults in schools and community organizations, partners to create resources for transformation in schools, and grows and supports the SD facilitator team.
+As the Director of Program at Sound Discipline, Stacy Lappin (she/her) develops and supports school and community partnerships, provides professional development to educators and families, coaches and consults in schools and community organizations, partners to create resources for transformation in schools, and grows and supports the SD facilitator team.

 Stacy’s been a part of Sound Discipline since the very beginning.
 Before that, she was an elementary school teacher for ten years.
 The Positive Discipline tools she learned made her last two years in the classroom her favorite two years.
 Having the tools to build community and elevate student voice allowed her to be a more confident and connected teacher.